Lewieliu987/YourGraduateProgram/README.md

 Update/Add filename_developername

 #### Delete
-Please delete a file in your own
+Please delete a file in your own direction first

+#### Test
+When you write your test file, please name it as TestFilename, here Filename is the name of the file that you want to test using Junit